AnikaMahesh/FirstTechChallengeFreightFrenzy/README.md

-# FirstTechChallengeFraightFrenzy
+# FirstTechChallengeFreightFrenzy
-Code for the first tech challenge
+Code for the first tech challenge Freight Frenzy competition